marcpare/frozenflaskblog/pages/index.md

     <li>built an interactive training course for the World Bank's IFC</li>
   </ul>

+  <p>I have done consulting and contract work around the world.
+I have a generalist skill set, capable on the "full stack" of web technologies.
+I particularly enjoy work with user interfaces and APIs (which are a sort of user interface for software developers).</p>

+  <p>My background in software is writing software to implement and support mechanical engineering simulation.
+I also trained in competitive algorithm programming, reaching the World Finals in the ACM ICPC in 2008.</p>

-  <p>I have done consulting and contract work around the world with a focus on web applications.
-If it sounds like I could help your business, please <a href="/contact">get in touch</a>.
-I work primarily in Python, PHP, SQL, and Javascript these days.</p>
+  <p>If it sounds like I could help your business, please <a href="/contact">get in touch</a>.
+I work primarily in Python, PHP, and Javascript these days.</p>

    <p>Some of my favorite images from my work:</p>
 </div>